Observability

 FerretDB exposes the following probes that can be used for Kubernetes health checks and similar use cases.
 They return HTTP code 2xx if a probe is successful and 5xx otherwise.
 The response body is always empty, but additional information may be present in logs.

-• /debug/livez is a liveness probe.
+is a liveness probe.
 It succeeds if FerretDB is ready to accept new connections from MongoDB protocol clients.
-It does not check if the connection with the backend can be established or authenticated.
+It does not check the PostgreSQL connection.
 An error response or timeout indicates (after a small initial startup delay) a serious problem.
 Generally, FerretDB should be restarted in that case.
-Additionally, the error is returned during the FerretDB shutdown while it waits for established connections to be closed.
+Additionally, the error is returned during the FerretDB shutdown while it waits for established connections to be closed./debug/readyz